-Effective on July 22, 2022, we entered into an amended and restated employment agreement with Bruce Thornton, our Chief Operating Officer.
-The terms of the employment agreement provide for an annual salary of \$250,000 for Mr. Thornton.
+Effective June 16, 2023, we entered into an amended and restated employment agreement with Bruce Thornton.
+Under the new agreement, Mr. Thornton serves as Executive Vice President and Chief Operating Officer of the Company.
+The terms of the employment agreement provide for an annual salary of \$260,800 for Mr. Thornton.
 Mr. Thornton also receives certain benefits, such as participation in our health and welfare plans, vacation and reimbursement of expenses and a car allowance.
 Mr. Thornton will be eligible for a target bonus of up to 50% of his base salary per year upon the completion of certain agreed-upon goals based on the sole discretion of the Compensation Committee, and may earn 120% of the target bonus per year for exceeding goals, in the discretion of the Compensation Committee.
 He is also eligible for annual equity grants in the sole discretion of the Compensation Committee.